krculp/media-analytics-docs/test-file.md

     6. Turn  `</samp>` or `</code>` tags into '\`' chars.
     7. Repeat with `<strong>`/`<bold>`, `<em>/<i>`, etc., using their respective MD chars.
 12. **Lists:** I think your best bet is to stick with HTML list tags within table cells.
     (Depends upon the SSG being used.
-GB doesn't like this idea at all.
-GB barely handles straight MD tables.)
+GitBook doesn't like this idea at all.
+GitBook doesn't like you doing much at all in tables.)
 13. Put everything into MD table rows:
     1. Join all table lines into one long one
     1. If you have a uniform number of cells in your rows, start recording, find (`f`) the correct number of '|' symbols, and add a carriage return.
 Repeat for n rows.